5 things you need to know about jessie reyez | read | i-D

-Toronto's very own Jessie Reyez has already accumulated an impressive CV of collaborators thanks to her homebrewed brand of trippy R&B. Fans of the singer and songwriter include drill king King Louie, Mr. Colouring Book Chance the Rapper and dubstep dabbler turned Jack Ü hitmaker, Skrillex.
+Toronto's very own Jessie Reyez has already accumulated an impressive CV of collaborators thanks to her homebrewed brand of trippy R&B. Fans of the singer and songwriter include drill king King Louie, Mr. Coloring Book Chance the Rapper, and dubstep dabbler turned Jack Ü hitmaker, Skrillex.

 1. Jessie is from Toronto, which she describes as "mad dope".